julianpinedayyz/raspberryPiSetup/README.md

 At this point if you create a simple node project you will be able to see it on your Pi IP address on port 3000.

-Double check that there's only one enabed site (in this case nodeLab) on your `sites-enabled` folder.
+Double check that there's only one enabled site (in this case nodeLab) on your `sites-enabled` folder.
 If for any reason there's a `default` site in that folder, nginx will serve that default site on port 80 and your `nodeLab` site on port 3000.
 If you delete the default site, nginx will forward port 3000 to port 80 and you will be able to see your app just by typing your IP address without the port.
 This comes useful if you want to later forward a public IP address to your app and make it public.

 ##Install Mongodb without building it